practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 ```

 For the most part, the work to be done here is just to pick
-a given number of rooms at random and add the specified hazard
+some rooms at random and add hazards
 to them.
 However, because there is no sense in adding a single
 type of hazard to a room more than once, `Cave#add_hazard`
 should take care to select only rooms that do not already have